christensson/replaceyt/README.md

 ### Configuration

+Text replacements for tickets and/or articles can be configured both globally and per project enabled in.

+- The global configuration is
-App is configurable globally under *Administration* -> *Integrations* -> *Text Replacer Config* where text replacements for tickets and/or articles are configured.
+available under *Administration* -> *Integrations* -> *Text Replacer Config*.
+- The per-project configuration is available under *Projects* -> *xxx* -> *Project Settings: Text Replacer Config*.

-The activated replacements are applied for all projects where the app and its bundled workflows are active.
+The global activated replacements are applied for all projects where the app and its bundled workflows are active.
+The active replacements configured per project are only applied for that project.
 If text replacements are not wanted for a specific project, simply don't activate the app in that project.

-The global configuration supports configuring multiple replacements, each having the following
+The global and per-project configuration supports configuring multiple replacements, each having the following properties:
-properties:

 - **Name** the name of the replacement.